JLW-Dev-Coder/virtuallaunch.pro/README.md

 ---

+You’re trimming this exactly the right way.
+Strip the fake “intake system” and “monitoring storage” and leave TMP doing what it actually does: **directory, leads, memberships**.
+Clean systems age better.
+Bloated ones become archaeological sites.

+Here is the **full corrected TMP section**, matching the purpose you specified and removing intake/monitoring storage.

+---

 # TaxMonitor.pro (TMP)

-Tax Monitor Pro is the **taxpayer discovery and monitoring platform**.
+Tax Monitor Pro is the **taxpayer discovery and membership platform**.

-It connects taxpayers with tax professionals and provides **consumer memberships** offering:
+It connects taxpayers with tax professionals and provides consumer memberships offering:

 * transcript tokens
 * Tax Tools Arcade tokens
 * access to professionals offering member discounts

-TMP provides the public professional directory and client intake workflows.
+TMP provides the public professional directory through an interactive lead form that matches taxpayers to professionals based on filtering selections and routes the inquiry to the appropriate professional profile.

 ---

 ## Responsibilities

-* intake and lead generation
+* lead generation
 * public profile display
 * tax professional directory
 * taxpayer discovery